exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ### Using IMPORT FROM EXA

-Exasol provides the faster and parallel `IMPORT FROM EXA` command for loading data from Exasol.
+Exasol provides the faster and parallel `IMPORT FROM EXA` command for loading data from another Exasol instance.
 You can tell the adapter to use this command instead of `IMPORT FROM JDBC` by setting the `IMPORT_FROM_EXA` property.

 In this case you have to provide the additional `EXA_CONNECTION` which contains the name of the connection definition used for the internally used `IMPORT FROM EXA` command.